cyberark/kubernetes-conjur-deploy/README.md

 # kubernetes-conjur-deploy

-This repository contains scripts for deploying a Conjur v4 cluster to a Kubernetes environment.
+This repository contains scripts for deploying a Conjur v4 cluster to a Kubernetes or OpenShift environment.

 # Setup

 The Conjur deployment scripts pick up configuration details from local environment variables.
-The setup instructions below walk you through the necessary steps for configuring your Kubernetes environment and show you which variables need to be set before deploying.
+The setup instructions below walk you through the necessary steps for configuring your environment and show you which variables need to be set before deploying.

-### Docker
+### Docker Configuration

 [Install Docker](https://www.docker.com/get-docker) on your local machine if you do not already have it.

-You must have push access to a Docker registry in order to run these deploy scripts.
-Provide the URL and full path of your registry:
+#### Kubernetes

+You will need to provide the domain and any additional pathing for the Docker registry from which your Kubernetes cluster pulls images:

 ```
 export DOCKER_REGISTRY_URL=<registry-domain>
 export DOCKER_REGISTRY_PATH=<registry-domain>/<additional-pathing>
 ```

+Note that the deploy scripts will be pushing images to this registry so you will need to have push access.

 If you are using a private registry, you will also need to provide login credentials that are used by the deployment scripts to create a [secret for